damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 a Hangout that you should schedule.
 See the [on-call](https://about.gitlab.com/handbook/on-call/#swapping-on-call-duty) page for more information.

+**Calendar Availability**

+If your Calendly link is being given out to customers or interviewees to schedule calls with you, you need to make sure that no one schedules a call with you on the days you are away.
+See Calendly's instructions for handling this [here](https://help.calendly.com/hc/en-us/articles/223194148).
+When you create an all-day event in Google Calendar, the default behavior is to set you as **"Available"** for that day.
+This means that if you create an all-day event to mark yourself off, and even after creating that event if you change it to a **non-all-day-event** by giving it a time, people will be able to schedule calls with you on that day.
+You have to create an event that has a set time, from the time of creation, or change the event settings to mark you as **"Unavailable"**.
+It is not a bad idea to double check your availability on an **out-of-office** event after creating it.

 **Rest of the team**

 At any point in time at least half of the support team must be available to handle all our tasks, so